MicrosoftDocs/windows-itpro-docs/windows/client-management/connect-to-remote-aadj-pc.md

 - Password
 - Smartcards
-- Windows Hello for Business, if the domain is managed by Microsoft Endpoint Configuration Manager
+- Windows Hello for Business, if the domain is managed by Microsoft Endpoint Configuration Manager.

 In organizations using integrated Active Directory and Azure AD, you can connect from an Azure AD-joined PC to an AD-joined PC when the Azure AD-joined PC is on the corporate network by using any of the following: